-- In order to be eligible for progression to the next level of study in a course subject, a student must earn a grade of C or higher in the subject.
+In order to be eligible for progression to the next level of study in a course subject, a student must earn a grade of C or higher in the subject.
 Failure to meet this standard will result in the student having to retake the class.
-Failure to meet academic standard for the second time will result in termination.

 If students are admitted to existing classes and missed more than 25% of the course work, they may retake the class on the following semester.

 A 90-100 Excellent

 B 80-89 Good